RESEARCH STARTER

 Modern Apache

-Far from being vanishing Americans, Apache people had grown in population to about 191,823 by 2022 according to the American Community Survey; 73,085 of these identified as Apache alone, while the rest were of mixed heritage.
+Far from being vanishing Americans, the Apache had grown in population to over 191,000 by the mid-2020s, according to the American Community Survey; over 73,000 of these identified as Apache alone, while the rest claimed mixed heritage.
 Most Apache live on reservations.
-Some groups have been fortunate in the availability of natural resources; others have continued to struggle at subsistence-level poverty, assisted by government programs designed to help them with their specific needs.
+Some groups were fortunate in the availability of natural resources; others continued to struggle at subsistence-level poverty and relied on government assistance programs designed to help them with their specific needs.

 The Jicarilla Apache Tribe is a member of the Council of Energy Resource Tribes (CERT), founded in 1975; it obtains income from the production of coal, natural gas, oil, and geothermal energy.

-The White Mountain Apache Tribe, whose reservation is contiguous with the San Carlos, also governed by a Tribal Council.
-They, too, benefit from the availability of exploitable natural resources, including an 800,000-acre ponderosa pine forest that supports the Fort Apache Timber Company.
-The tribe operates a ski resort which boasts the best ski runs in the southwestern United States and provides scenic campgrounds.
+The White Mountain Apache Tribe, whose reservation is contiguous with the San Carlos, is also governed by a Tribal Council.
+They, too, benefit from the availability of exploitable natural resources, including an 800,000-acre (323,748 hectares) ponderosa pine forest that supports the Fort Apache Timber Company.
+The tribe operates a ski resort, which boasts the best ski runs in the southwestern United States and provides scenic campgrounds.
 Apache Enterprises operates businesses such as gas stations and restaurants throughout the reservation.

-The Tonto Apache of Arizona are among the smallest groups of Apache, with 140 people living on the reservation, 110 of whom are enrolled members.
-They are also governed by a Tribal Council.
+The Tonto Apache of Arizona are among the smallest groups of Apache, and they are also governed by a Tribal Council.
 Their reservation has the smallest land base of any in Arizona, and more space is needed for housing and other development.
 The tribe operates the Mazatzal Casino and sells baskets and beadwork.

 Bibliography